tam-leminh/tam-leminh.github.io_old/2-about.md

 title: "About"
 crawlertitle: "About - Tâm Le Minh"
 permalink: /about/
-summary: "About this blog"
+summary: "About"
 active: about
 ---

 ## Current

-- 2019-2020: **Master student in applied mathematics**
+- 2020-2023: **Doctoral student in applied mathematics**
-*University of Paris-Saclay*, Palaiseau, France
+*MIA-Paris, University of Paris-Saclay*, Paris, France

 ## Experience